-Check out the important dates below and application information before the first deadline
+Check out the important dates below and application information.

 Before I attended The Governor’s School for Computational Physics, I planned to be an English major.
 But during the program, I learned I loved problem solving, and rediscovered the passion for science and space I had as a child.
 Now I'm on track to get my Ph.D. in Astronomy, a path I never would have gone down without the amazing experiences I had at Gov School and APSU.